-Manufacturing and retail Manufacturing and retail trade are still expected to add jobs by 2027, just under 1,000 for both industries.
-See Figure 20 for industry employment changes.
+Manufacturing and retail trade are still expected to add jobs by Manufacturing and retail 2027, just under 1,000 for both industries.
+191 See Figure 20 for industry employment changes.
 However, the possibility of an economic slowdown in these sectors should be taken into consideration when allocating land.

 Leisure and hospitality About one in eleven jobs in the Rogue Valley were in leisure and hospitality in 2017.
-This tourism- reliant sector is forecast to add 1,930 jobs between 2017 and 2027.
-However, Central Point should consider the devastating effects that wildfires and smoke could have on the industry in the near-future.
+192 This tourism- reliant sector is forecast to add 1,930 jobs between 2017 and 2027.
+193 However, Central Point should consider the devastating effects that wildfires and smoke could have on the industry in the near-future.

-Guy Tauer, Rogue Valley Employment Projections by Industry 2017-2027, State of Oregon Employment Department (July 3, 2018), available at: www.qualityinfo.org/-/rogue-valley-employment-projections-by-industry-2017-2027.
+&lt;sup>190 Guy Tauer, Rogue Valley Employment Projections by Industry 2017-2027, State of Oregon Employment Department (July 3, 2018), available at: www.qualityinfo.org/-/rogue-valley-employment-projections-by-industry-2017-2027.

-$\frac{191}{102}$ Id.
+$\overline{^{191}}$ Id.